 Tramping (hiking or trekking) is a great way to see New Zealand’s forests, rivers, mountains and coastline.
-New Zealanders have always loved being close to nature, and there are lots of walking tracks and huts.
+New Zealanders have long loved being close to nature, and there are many walking tracks and huts.
 A tramping trip can last several days.

 In the 1800s, the first Europeans to arrive often explored on foot, as it was too rough for horses.
-When deer and trout were brought to New Zealand, deer hunters hiked into the hills, and fishermen walked to the rivers and lakes.
+After deer and trout were brought to New Zealand, hunters hiked into the hills, and fishermen walked to the rivers and lakes.
 Mountaineers began to climb the higher peaks.

 In the 1920s women had to wear long skirts when tramping.
 But in 1929 one girl wore her brother’s rugby shorts, and others soon copied her.

 Tramping clubs were very popular between 1940 and 1970.
-Club members made huts, cut tracks and learnt how to survive in the bush.
+Club members built huts, cut tracks and learnt how to survive in the bush.

 Most people walk in the national parks, such as Abel Tasman National Park.
 The Department of Conservation maintains thousands of kilometres of tracks.
 On some private walking trails you can have your gear carried, and a chef cooks your meals.